rokasauras/light_practice/README.md

   <h3>Features</h3>
   <ul>
     <li>Efficiently swaps the parts after the colon in two strings.</li>
-    <li>Utilizes list comprehensions for concise and readable code.</li>
+    <li>Utilises list comprehensions for concise and readable code.</li>
     <li>Demonstrates the use of list indexing and string manipulation in Python.</li>
   </ul>
   <h2>Example</h2>